-The curriculum exposes you to a variety of roles within cardiovascular technology including the scrub tech, circulator, and monitor roles.
+The curriculum exposes you to a variety of roles within cardiovascular technology, including the scrub tech, circulator, and monitor roles.
 Areas of study include interventional and invasive cardiology, electrophysiology (EP), and pacing.
-The ability to be cross-trained opens doors to different careers such as working in a stress-test facility or as an EKG tech or monitor technician.
-Additionally, the clinical curriculum is designed for students who may want to further their education in the future as a nurse or other health care professions such as a nurse practitioner, physician’s assistant, nurse anesthesia, or cardiac perfusionist.
+The ability to be cross-trained opens doors to different careers, such as working in a stress-test facility or as an EKG tech or monitor technician.
+Additionally, the clinical curriculum is designed for students who may want to further their education in the future as a nurse or in other health care professions, such as a nurse practitioner, physician assistant, nurse anesthetist, or cardiac perfusionist.

 - A curriculum that includes 18 months of classroom and lab education at Rochester Community and Technical College and Mayo Clinic

 - Four months of clinical training in the Mayo Clinic Cardiac Laboratory and an off-site four-month internship to put your new skills into action